boldingd/WindowedProgramming/sec basics/basic widgets.md

 GUI toolkits will frequently include a basic Widget class: we will call this the `BasicWidget`.
 `BasicWidget`s are the building blocks for their specific toolkits; they define the capabilities of a widget in that kit, and include most of the functionality necessary to create a other widgets (which will typically done by creating classes that extend the `BasicWidget`).
+(Not all kits include a singular `BasicWidget` -- both Swing and JavaFX break up the responsibilities of a BasicWidget across several different classes.)

 The other widgets present in the toolkit - buttons, images, text boxes and so on - will inherit from the `BasicWidget` class.
 The benefits of doing this are twofold.